This three-year programmatic investigation into team task switching leverages:

 McDonald, J. D., DeChurch, L. A., Asencio, R., Carter, D. R., Mesmer-Magnus, J. R., & Contractor, N. S. (2015).
 Team task switching: A conceptual framework for understanding functional work shifts.
 Proceedings of the International Human Factors and Ergonomics Society, Los Angeles, CA, October, 2015.

-The material is based upon work supported by NASA under award No. NNX15AK73G.
+The material is based upon work supported by NASA under award No. NNX15AK73G and No. 80NSSC18K0276.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Aeronautics and Space Administration.